-Available research projects share the theme of empirical software engineering and span several exciting areas of inquiry, including natural language analysis in software maintenance & evolution, software clones, software engineering techniques and tools for computational science & engineering, open-source developer communities, and testing and inspection approaches for identifying security vulnerabilities.
+Available research projects share the theme of empirical software engineering and span several exciting areas of inquiry, including natural language analysis in software maintenance & evolution, software engineering techniques and tools for computational science & engineering, open-source developer communities, predictive adaptive mobile user interfaces.

 REU-ESE participants will conduct empirical studies.
 That is, they first will use observation to collect and analyze data and experience and then will synthesize that data to discover, characterize, and evaluate relationships between software development artifacts, techniques, and tools.

 Application ProcessWe encourage applications from students who are also members of a group underrepresented in computing (e.g., women, African Americans, Hispanics, American Indians, Alaska Natives, Native Hawaiians, Pacific Islanders, persons with disabilities, first generation higher education, low income) or who are enrolled in a minority, women's, or non-doctoral institution.

 - Review the following information and the list of potential projects

 - Contact us with any questions

 - Complete the online application by the March 16 deadline for full consideration